sameededitz/kryptonyme-vpn/README.md

-# 🛡️ FabVPN VPN Admin Panel
+# 🛡️ Kryptonyme VPN Admin Panel

-**FabVPN Panel** is a robust admin dashboard tailored for managing VPN infrastructures with ease and security.
+**KryptonymeVPN Panel** is a robust admin dashboard tailored for managing VPN infrastructures with ease and security.
 Built for efficiency, it includes end-to-end control of VPS servers, VPN deployments, user accounts, subscription plans, ticketing, user feedback, SMTP configurations, and legal content like Terms of Service and Privacy Policy.

 ---